kumuthu53/perceptron-credit-card-fraud/README.md

 # perceptron-credit-card-fraud

-Using a Perceptron to detect credit card fraud.
+Using a Perceptron to predict credit card fraud.

 ## Medium Article

-The Medium article corresponding to this code can be found at <link>
+The Medium article corresponding to this code can be found at <link>.

 ## Dataset

-The dataset used can be found at https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud
+The dataset used can be found at https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud.

 ## Running the Code